tyt063144/TTLinks/docs/ipservice/ip_converters.md

 Input4: /96                       -> Output4: b'\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\xff\x00\x00\x00\x00'
 ```

+> [!IMPORTANT]\
-> [!IMPORTANT]  The process follows the order of the handlers in the chain.
+> The process follows the order of the handlers in the chain.
 If the input is not recognized by a handler, it is passed to the next handler.
 However, once the input is processed by a handler, it will not proceed to subsequent handlers.
 Therefore, it is crucial to carefully define the order of handlers in the chain.
 A poor example is including both `CIDRIPv4NetmaskClassifierHandler` and `CIDRIPv6NetmaskClassifierHandler` in the same chain.
 If `CIDRIPv4NetmaskClassifierHandler` is placed first, it will process inputs like `/24`, even if the input is intended for IPv6.
 This prevents the input from being correctly handled by `CIDRIPv6NetmaskClassifierHandler`, causing inaccurate results.

 </details>

-> [!TIP]  test

-> [!WARNING]\
-> The process follows the order of the handlers in the chain.
-If the input is not recognized by a handler, it is passed to the next handler.
-However, once the input is processed by a handler, it will not proceed to subsequent handlers.
-Therefore, it is crucial to carefully define the order of handlers in the chain.
-A poor example is including both `CIDRIPv4NetmaskClassifierHandler` and `CIDRIPv6NetmaskClassifierHandler` in the same chain.
-If `CIDRIPv4NetmaskClassifierHandler` is placed first, it will process inputs like `/24`, even if the input is intended for IPv6.
-This prevents the input from being correctly handled by `CIDRIPv6NetmaskClassifierHandler`, causing inaccurate results.